We welcome applications from those wishing to join the Department of English’s internationally recognised academic community.

 Your previous academic qualifications and other relevant experience will be taken into account when your application is assessed.
 While each application is assessed on its merits, applicants are normally expected to hold a good undergraduate degree (a solid 2.1 or above) and a master’s degree (usually with an average of 65 or above, preferably with elements of distinction) in fields related to your proposed area of PhD research.

 Before applying for postgraduate research at Queen Mary, all candidates should ensure they have graduated, or are about to graduate from an internationally recognised MA programme, achieving at least one element at distinction level relevant to their proposed field of research.
 The School of English and Drama cannot consider any applications without an MA.
 This requirement may be waived in accordance with College regulations but only under exceptional circumstances.

 IMPORTANT: We understand that you may not have completed your master’s degree at the time of application, in which case we will consider results available at that point.
 If successful you will be offered a conditional place.
 This will normally be conditional on your successfully completing the MA and gaining at least one mark at Distinction level.

-If you have the requisite qualifications we encourage prospective applicants to make their initial enquiry by completing the enquiry form [DOC 35KB] and emailing it to Dr Suzanne Hobson, who will advise you on your project and answer any queries you might have about pursuing doctoral research in English at Queen Mary.
+If you have the requisite qualifications we encourage prospective applicants to make their initial enquiry by completing the SED PhD English Enquiry Form [DOC 35KB] and emailing it to Suzanne Hobson, who will advise you on your project and answer any queries you might have about pursuing doctoral research in English at Queen Mary.